cansuguzel/rest-api-basic-auth/README.md

 ### Postman Collection
 A Postman collection file is included in this project for easy API testing.
 File:
-  Rest API Basic Auth.postman_collection.json
+  Rest API Basic Auth.postman_collection2.json
 This file contains sample requests for all endpoints, including proper authentication and body examples.
 How to Use:
  - Open Postman
  - Go to File → Import
- - Select the Rest API Basic Auth.postman_collection.json file from this project
+ - Select the Rest API Basic Auth.postman_collection2.json file from this project
  - Test the API endpoints easily with pre-filled data

 ### Database Info
 Database: PostgreSQL

 DB Name: not_sistemi

 Tables: user, note

 ORM: SQLAlchemy

+## Technologies Used
+- Python
+- Flask
+- SQLAlchemy
+- PostgreSQL
+- Basic Authantication
+- Secure password hashing (`werkzeug.security`)
+- Postman (for test)

 ### Developer
  Name: Cansu Güzel